JESTER003/Python-Auth/README.md

 # Python Authentication System

-This is a simple Python authentication system implemented using Flask, Flask-SQLAlchemy, and Flask-Bcrypt , bootstrap for login, logout, and registration functionalities.
+This is a simple Python authentication system implemented using Flask, Flask-SQLAlchemy, and Flask-Bcrypt , bootstrap for login, logout, and registration functionalities.in this auth langiages are used like python , flask and for login ,logout templates html and css(bootstrap)

 ## Installation